• Skip to primary navigation

 Jump to Recipe - Print Recipe

-• Salting the tomatoes before baking!
-Simply salting the tomatoes for 15min draws out their juices (and concentrates their flavor) so we don’t end up with a soggy crust!
+• Salting the tomatoes ahead of time.
+Salting the tomatoes for 15min draws out their juices, concentrating their flavor and prevents a soggy crust

-• All the flavors!
-Sweet, tart and savory tomatoes are paired with buttery, flaky dough and a creamy cheese filling creating a deliciously rustic, free-form galette!
+• All the flavors.
+Sweet, tart and savory tomatoes pair with a buttery, flaky dough and a creamy, cheesy filling.

-• Rainbow tomatoes!
-Up your presentation game with rainbow tomatoes and create a showstopping ombre tomato galette! (optional)
+Up your presentation game with all the tomato colors and create a rainbow galette!

 rainbow tomatoes!